 The Titans only need to win two home games to qualify for the Super Bowl and have already picked up regular-season wins over the Chiefs and Bills, the top two seeds below them in the AFC.
 Tennessee is +800 to win the Big Game right now, which pans out to an 11% win probability.
 That seems too low.
 And if the Titans do win the Super Bowl, it will be Henry carrying them there.

 The Super Bowl MVP is decided after the conclusion of the game by a panel of 16 NFL journalists (writers and broadcasters) as well as a fan vote (online and mobile), which was added in 2001.

-The panel makes up 80 percent of the voting while the fan vote makes up the remaining 20 percent.
-The player voted on as having the most significant impact on their team’s success will be honored as the Most Valuable Player of the Super Bowl.
+The panel makes up 80% of the voting while the fan vote makes up the remaining 20%.
+The player voted as having the most significant impact on their team’s success will be honored as the Most Valuable Player of the Super Bowl.

 How to read Super Bowl MVP odds

 When learning how to bet on the Super Bowl, bettors must first understand how the odds display and how to read them.
 The Super Bowl MVP odds are displayed in a list format with corresponding odds for each player considered an MVP candidate.
 The odds will reflect the implied probability of that player winning MVP.